 Roman architecture changed the world in ways that even the Romans couldn’t predict.
 While other civilizations constructed grand monuments, Roman construction revolutionized building techniques and left a lasting legacy.
-Roman builders didn’t invent construction, but they improved existing methods and style by leaps and bounds.
+Roman builders didn’t invent construction, but they improved existing methods and styles by leaps and bounds.

 The glory that was once the Roman Empire might be gone, but its legacy lingers.
 You can find its influence all over the world.
 Monuments, buildings and extensive ruins we see today are all testaments to the innovation and durability of Roman construction that changed the way we build.
 Not only did the Romans revolutionize architecture, they continuously influenced other styles long after their empire fell from power.